 Ralph Langner challenged us at S4x18 to grow the ICS Security Community by 10X.
-At S4x19 we introduced the OnRamp 101-Level ICS Security Training to a sold out class of 78 students.
-We have since trained over 2,500 students in the OnRamp Online.
+At S4x19 we introduced the OnRamp 101-Level ICS Security Training to a sold out class of 78 students, and now those videos are available on the S4 Events YouTube Channel for everyone who needs the basics.

 Teachers and Content